tuscb/spider-th-public/README.md

 # spider-th-public
-This github repository provides files and folders for Spider in Thailand project.
+This GitHub repository provides files for Spider in Thailand project backend demo in a part of data adding into MongoDB.

-The following guide is for quicky testing insert `.json` file storing data of spider into MongoDB database and query the ith data spider item.
+The following guide is for quickly testing insert `.json` file storing data of spider into MongoDB database and query the ith data spider item.

 ## Requirement
 The `Go` programming language is installed on your system, already.
 The host machine must be a running `Docker` engine. `Git` is also installed.
 You need to ensure that Docker have been installed on your machine before using this configuration.
-This project has been cerrently tested on Docker Desktop 4.26.1.
+This project has been currently tested on Docker Desktop 4.26.1.

 ## Overview
 This `docker-compose.yml` file is designed to facilitate the deployment of the MongoDB database.